دانشکده حقوق و علوم سیاسی دانشگاه تهران

 عنوان مقاله [English]

-The Nature of Public Interest Plaintiff and the Rationale for Public Interest Litigation with Emphasis on Iranian Law
+The Concept of the Public-Interest Plaintiff and the Rationale for Filing Public Interest Lawsuits: Emphasis on Iranian Law

 نویسندگان [English]